Rucheer03/TETRIS-GAME/README.md

 6. **Game Speed**:
    - The game speed increases as the player progresses, making the tetrominoes fall faster as the score increases.
+## Improvements and Features to Add
+## Improvements and Features to Add

+1. **Harder Levels**: The game now gets progressively harder as the speed increases.
+Instead of always clearing one row, the game will now clear 1 to 2 rows randomly, making it more challenging.

+2. **Sound Effects**: Added sound effects for:
+Moving pieces
+Rotating pieces
+Line clears
+Hard drops
+Game over
+This makes the game more immersive.

+3. **Multiplayer Mode**:Players can now compete against each other in real-time.
+The game supports network-based multiplayer using sockets.

+4. **Mechanics include**:Sending garbage lines to the opponent when clearing multiple lines.
+The first player to fill their board loses.

+---
+## Conclusion

+this Tetris game is a good example of organizing a program using classes and objects.
+It makes it easy to manage different parts of the game, like the pieces and the board.
+Although the game works well, it could be improved by using inheritance (so pieces can be more flexible) and polymorphism (to make the code even cleaner).
+Overall, the game follows object-oriented principles, making it easier to maintain and extend in the future

+## License

+This project is open source.
+Feel free to modify and distribute it as you like.